- About Us

 - Contact us

-Inspired by the surrounding natural environment, Melanie wanted a home that would fit in seamlessly.
+Inspired by the surrounding natural environment, Clive and Melanie wanted a home that would fit in seamlessly.
 Drawn to the contemporary barn look with high ceilings, space and light with the use of a natural product.
-Melanie was looking for clean lines, simplicity and a feeling of space whilst incorporating an oak frame.
-In essence, the timber frame that Melanie wanted, replicated the kind of open framework usually associated with a steel portal frame.
+They were was looking for clean lines, simplicity and a feeling of space whilst incorporating an oak frame.
+In essence, the timber frame they wanted, replicated the kind of open framework usually associated with a steel portal frame.
 The solution?
 An oak portal frame.

 "I love the fact that from the entrance you have no idea of what lies behind the door.
 When you open it up, the oak frame frames the view of the lake.
 A lot of people who come to the front door are surprised, from the outside you would not expect the space that you see upon entering the house."Melanie, Owner